prestonconnors/exercise_routine_video_editor/README.md

 - **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file.
 - **Efficient Re-rendering:** The pipeline automatically detects and reuses previously rendered video segments, only encoding new or changed portions.
 - **Rule-Based Sound Effects:** Define a library of sound effects and create rules to automatically play sounds based on keywords in the exercise name.
+- **Segment Media Overrides:** Easily replace the video and/or audio for any specific segment (like an intro or outro) directly within your `routine.yaml`.
 - **Dynamic Background Music:**
   - Creates a continuous "radio mix" style track that plays across segments.
   - A song continues playing until it ends naturally or a rule forces an interruption.